peterjschroeder/gvfs-automount/README.md

 freak out if stdout gets closed.
 From something like an .xsession file you'd want to do something like:

-    ~/bin/gvfs_automount.py >/dev/null &
+    gvfs_automount >/dev/null &

-If you use i3, like I do, you can add something like this to your `.i3/config`
+If you use i3, you can add something like this to your `.i3/config` instead:
-instead:

-    exec --no-startup-id ~/bin/gvfs_automount.py >/dev/null
+    exec --no-startup-id gvfs_automount >/dev/null

-(These both assume you've put the script in ~/bin -- adjust the path accordingly.)